Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Even the fire didn’t really make the shelter warm.
 It made the shelter *not hurt.*

-“We’re lucky to have these sleeping bags,” Jooyun said while he was bundled up in his own.
-“Last time I was here I had to bury myself under *all* the hides.
-Being a sleeping-bag burrito is almost luxurious.”
+"We’re lucky to have these sleeping bags," Jooyun said while he was bundled up in his own.
+"Last time I was here I had to bury myself under *all* the hides.
+Being a sleeping-bag burrito is almost luxurious."

 Rees was warming his hands around a metal cup of that sweet hot tea drink he and Frasier liked so much.
-“Least it’s fuckin’ dry.
+"Least it’s fuckin’ dry.
 I got caught out on Fan Hir when I was a kid, freezing rain, couldn’t see my hand in front of my face.
-Got soaked to the skin before we could get in the bivvy, and nearly lost the fuckin’ thing in the wind, too.”
+Got soaked to the skin before we could get in the bivvy, and nearly lost the fuckin’ thing in the wind, too."

-“Dry cold will kill you plenty fast,” Jooyun told him.
-“Often because it’s a lot colder than you think it is.”
+"Dry cold will kill you plenty fast," Jooyun told him.
+"Often because it’s a lot colder than you think it is."

-Rees just nodded and sipped his drink. “...You built one of these all by yourself last time?”
+Rees just nodded and sipped his drink. "...You built one of these all by yourself last time?"

-“Mine was smaller, and shallower.”
-Jooyun stood up, stepped up on the earthen ramp, and looked over the side. “...Snow’s right up to the top of the wall, now.”
+"Mine was smaller, and shallower."
+Jooyun stood up, stepped up on the earthen ramp, and looked over the side. "...Snow’s right up to the top of the wall, now."

 Ferd shuddered.
 The snow had come in *hard* that morning, turning the whole world into a white place so the only way he’d known he was the right way up was tree-sense, and even that had gone wobbly.
-The humans called it a “whiteout.”
+The humans called it a "whiteout."
 The wind had come up and stung him from below, even the *sound* had changed.
 It had gone… flat, somehow.
 Soft.

 A man could get very lost in that quiet, white world.
 Especially when he was screwing his eyes up against the wind and the *bright,* even *with* his new big Oakleys.
 But, they’d all got back into the shelter, and now between the earthworks, the wall, and the snow, there was no wind to bother them, and the firewood pile was big enough to last for days if they weren’t stupid.
 According to Jooyun, it might have to.

 And to think, Ferd had found the snow *pretty* at first.

-“Glad the relay wasn’t on a world like this,” Nomuk muttered.
+"Glad the relay wasn’t on a world like this," Nomuk muttered.

-“Next one might be,” Frasier was drinking coffee.
+"Next one might be," Frasier was drinking coffee.

 Heff didn’t like the cold, either.
 Tek-sass was apparently a very warm place.
 It sounded nice.
-“Almost makes me miss Stinkworld.
-Place smelled like rotting ass, but it let you keep ‘yer fuckin’ toes.”
+"Almost makes me miss Stinkworld.
+Place smelled like rotting ass, but it let you keep ‘yer fuckin’ toes."

 ..And so on.
 Jooyun didn’t do much complaining, he let everyone else do it for him.
 And Ferd had to admit, as he sipped his own mug of tomato soup, Nightmare wasn’t *all* bad.
 The trees were pretty even without their leaves, and some had nice, strong branches that he could climb without much worry.
 The prey was tasty and the gravity was *strong* here too, so that Nightmare felt like a cold sister to his own home.